bcgov/von-agent-template/GettingStartedTutorial.md

 ./manage start
 ```

 After the last command, you will see a stream of logging commands as the agent starts up.
-The logging should stabilize with an "Completed sync: indy" entry.
+The logging should stabilize with a "Completed sync: indy" entry.

 When you need to get back to the command line, you can press `CTRL+C` to stop the stream of log commands.
 Pressing `CTRL+C` does not stop the containers running, it just stops the log from displaying.
 If you want to get back to seeing the log, you can run the command `./manage logs` from the `von-agent-template/docker` folder.